 La Jolla Playhouse, San Diego, CA. Photo by Jim Carmody.
 La Jolla Playhouse, San Diego, CA. Photo by Jim Carmody.

 You should also consider calling your officials, or even requesting a meeting at their local offices.
 Your organization is an important presence in your official’s district that provides jobs and improves the lives of their constituents.
-If these federal institutions are a source of funding or otherwise important to your organization, now is the time to share that with your elected officials.

 If you meet with your officials, consider bringing along your Annual Report from DataArts to help you paint a picture of your organization’s activities.
 Make sure to share a quick story or show photos alongside the data to make it personal.